aliamcami/SubstitutionCiphersSwift/README.md

 [![License](https://img.shields.io/cocoapods/l/SubstitutionCiphers.svg?style=flat)](https://cocoapods.org/pods/SubstitutionCiphers)
 [![Platform](https://img.shields.io/cocoapods/p/SubstitutionCiphers.svg?style=flat)](https://cocoapods.org/pods/SubstitutionCiphers)

-Implementation of Caesar cipher and Vigenere cipher
+Highly performatic implementation of Caesar cipher and Vigenere cipher for both small sets of character and giant amounts of text, the high performance comes with a small tradeoff off memory usage.

 ## Usage
+The following examples for caesar and vigenere ciphers are placed at the playground inside the project.

 ### Caesar cipher
 - Import the pod to your file;
 - Instantiate the CaesarCipher (for more info about the possible custom setup read [here](#Customization))